Board of Directors

 The Secretary keeps minutes of all Society, Board, and Executive Committee meetings and distributes them in accordance with Board policies and procedures; and performs such other duties as the President or the Board may assign.

-Timothy Esposito is a Senior Principal Technical Writer at Oracle Corporation where he works on logistics software.
+Timothy Esposito is the Manager of Logistics Documentation at Oracle Corporation.
 An STC member since 2005, for the Philadelphia Metro Chapter Timothy has served as Scholarship Chair, Treasurer, Webmaster, Vice President, and President.
 During his term as PMC president, STC-PMC won a Pacesetter award, the platinum level Community Achievement Award twice, and was named Community of the Year for 2017.
 In 2015 he won the Distinguished Chapter Service Award; in 2016 Tim became an Associate Fellow and then a Fellow in 2019.
 When not working on STC projects, Tim volunteers with his township historical commission where he creates a monthly email newsletter.
 Tim also spends time with his family, rescues greyhounds, and tries out new board and card games with friends. (www.linkedin.com/in/timothyesposito/ )

 Immediate Past President